Classification of Cellular Fake Surfaces: Contractibility and Embedded Disk Conjectures

 \subsection{Contractability conjecture}

 Ikeda proved that any acyclic cellular fake surface spine of complexity less than 3 is contractible.
-In \cite{robertson1973fake}, it is shown that any acyclic cellular fake surface of complexity less than 4 is contractible, and it is conjectured that the same holds for complexity 4.
+In Conjecture 2 on Page 4 of \cite{robertson1973fake}, it is shown that any acyclic cellular fake surface of complexity less than 4 is contractible, and it is conjectured that the same holds for complexity 4.
 In this section, we prove this conjecture.
-This is the best possible general result as the dodecahedral Poincare homology sphere has a spine of complexity 5 that is not contractible.
+This is the best possible general result as the dodecahedral Poincar\'e homology sphere has a spine of complexity 5 that is not contractible.